marcopeg/my-proxy/README.md

 # my-proxy
+Reverse NGiNX proxy server to my Humble apps.
-Manual NGiNX proxy, waiting for HumbleServer to become reality
+Waiting for HumbleServer to become reality.